rcv1k4s/Gradprojects/PyCacheSimulator-FT/README.md

 LRU had 25% error rate for first 50k accesses, But FIF Farthest in Future has 15% error.

-Can be run on Huge addresses with Psuedo Farthest in Future i.r to replace block according to LRU if No block is found in known future trace, But needs a little modification to accept file as .gz extension and read N address ahead in to buffer
+Can be run on Huge addresses with Psuedo Farthest in Future i.e to replace block according to LRU if No block is found in known future trace, But needs a little modification to accept file as .gz extension and read N address ahead in to buffer